Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/materialized-views/idempotent_inserts_mv.md

 └──────────┘
 ```

-Idea how to fix it in Clickhouse source code https://github.com/ClickHouse/ClickHouse/issues/30240
+Idea how to fix it in ClickHouse source code https://github.com/ClickHouse/ClickHouse/issues/30240

 ### Fake (unused) metric to add uniqueness.